monix/monix-bio/docs/src/mdoc/overview/errorhandling.md

 }
 ```

-Now `numberService` specifies possible errors in the type signature so it is immediately clear to us and the compiler what are expected failures.
+Now `numberService` specifies possible errors in the type signature, so it is immediately apparent to us and the compiler what the expected failures are.
 We don't need `case other => ...` because there are no other possible errors and if they appear in the future the code will stop compiling.
 As a nice bonus, `callNumberService` returns `UIO[Int]` (type alias of `BIO[Nothing, Int]`) which tells whoever uses `callNumberService` that they don't have to expect any errors.